ArcLoRaM/ArcLoRaM-Hub/modules/Simulator/README.md

 A nice tutorial to link, and add to the compiler SFML: https://www.youtube.com/watch?v=rZE700aaT5I&t=429s Don't forget to change your binaries in the exec folder if necessary !
+The simulator only needs SFML-system and SFML-network to run.

 ## Run the protocol
 Clone the repository, install SFML and you're ready to run the protocol.